Robert Puelz on Substack

 The philosophy

 Rules of thumb were built for no one in particular.
-Life cycle economics models your household specifically.
+Life-cycle economics models your household specifically.

 Save 10–15% of income.
 Have 3x your salary by 40.
 Spend no more than 4% of your portfolio each year.
 These benchmarks describe the average household.
 They do not describe yours.
 Applied to your specific situation, they can produce guidance that is meaningfully wrong.

-The life cycle model treats your household as a single optimization problem.
+The life-cycle model treats your household as a single optimization problem.
 It asks: given your income, assets, taxes, Social Security trajectory, and longevity, what spending and saving path maximizes your sustainable living standard over a lifetime?
 The answer is a number, not a percentage.

 Standard planning asks: are you saving enough?
 Economics asks: what is your household's optimal living standard, and what choices move it higher?
 That shift in framing changes every recommendation that follows — retirement timing, Social Security, Roth vs. Traditional, and more.